vidorc/BurnWise/README.md

 Pandas: For data manipulation and analysis.

+Scikit-learn: For data preprocessing and model evaluation.

-Scikit-learn: For building and evaluating the machine learning model.
+XGBoost: For the gradient boosting model.

 Matplotlib / Seaborn: For data visualization (optional).